VOLTTRON/volttron/docs/source/volttron_applications/Simulated-Drivers.rst

    It furnishes a variety of configuration parameters to the other simulation agents, starts the clock, subscribes to scraped driver points, and generates a CSV output file.

-Four simulated device drivers have been provided:
+Four device drivers have been provided:

 1. **storage (simstorage).**  The storage driver simulates an energy storage device (i.e., a battery).
 When it receives a power dispatch value (positive to charge the battery,